survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 }
 ```

-Babel should pick up the presets now and you should be able to develop both ES6 and React code using Webpack now.
+Babel should pick up the presets now and you should be able to develop both ES6 and React code using webpack now.
+Note that given webpack 2 handles ES6 modules, it is possible to tell Babel to skip doing that.

 Sometimes you might want to use experimental features.
 Although you can find a lot of them within so called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it's better to document the features you are using well.

 T> There are other possible [.babelrc options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.

+### Babel Based Optimizations for React

-T> [babel-react-optimize](https://github.com/thejameskyle/babel-react-optimize) implements a variety of React specific optimizations you may want to experiment with.
+[babel-react-optimize](https://github.com/thejameskyle/babel-react-optimize) implements a variety of React specific optimizations you may want to experiment with.

-T> [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) is handy if you want to remove `propType` related code from your production build.
+[babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) is handy if you want to remove `propType` related code from your production build.
 It also allows component authors to generated code that's wrapped so that setting environment at `DefinePlugin` can kick in and give the same effect without the consumers having to use the plugin.

 ## Setting Up Hot Loading

-One of the features that sets React and Webpack apart is a feature known as hot loading.
-This is something that sits on top of Webpack's Hot Module Replacement (HMR).
+One of the features that sets React and webpack apart is a feature known as hot loading.
+This is something that sits on top of webpack's Hot Module Replacement (HMR).
 The idea is that instead of forcing a full refresh on modification, we patch the code that changed during the runtime.

 The advantage of doing this is that it allows our application to retain its state.
 The process isn't fool proof, but when it works, it's quite neat.
 As a result we get good developer experience (DX).